-Posted March 16, 2021 in Gear Reviews by Minister of Information
+Posted March 1, 2021 in Gear Reviews by Marketing

 Do you ever ponder what is the meaning of the style of bag called a duffel (or duffle)?
 Here we’ll discuss the origin of duffel and the definition of duffel.
 Learn how this style of travel bag can suite your adventure needs.
 Red Oxx hand-crafts high-end duffel bags, offering a plethora of sizes, and a few different styles at our factory in Billings, Montana.

 Let’s take a quick look at the origins of this style of luggage.

 One of the easiest bags to create is the cylindrical style bag.
 This is a simple single sheet of fabric (or animal skin) rolled into a cylinder shape.
 One end is sewn down or knotted shut.

 Usually the other end will open and close with a drawstring looped around the end or poked through holes (or grommets).
 This will hold it closed when drawn tight.

 For a more uniform shape, one round end piece is attached.
 This is the most basic duffel bag design.
 Due to it’s lack of rigidity it’s a useful bag for carrying and transporting bulky items.

 Adopted as a simple military clothing bag assigned to sailors, marines, infantry, or other personnel.
 This basic duffel is also popular for carrying sports gear.

 One disadvantage of this style of duffel is access.
 With only one end as an opening, digging around deep in the bag is annoying and time consuming.
 Dumping everything out to find something shoved down in the bottom is obviously unacceptable.